robotslacker/slackerdb/README.md

 # sql_history.  used to enable or disable the SQL history feature.
 # Possible values:
-# - ON: Enables SQL history tracking.
+# - ON: Enable SQL history tracking.
-# - OFF: Disables SQL history tracking (default).
+# - OFF: Disable SQL history tracking (default).
 # When set to OFF (default), SQL execution history will not be recorded.
 sql_history=OFF